api3dao/airnode/.changeset/shaggy-ravens-grab.md

 '@api3/airnode-validator': patch
 ---

-Extended EIP-1559 implementation to be user-configurable
+Extended EIP-1559 implementation to be user configurable